 Stay on target

-We’ve already suggested that you draw up a timetable to identify when you are going to complete your work or study hours.
+In our Top tips for studying from home, we’ve already suggested that you draw up a timetable to identify when you are going to complete your work or study hours.
 To improve focus during this time, try adding some clear targets to this.
 What do you intend to achieve during the week?
 Add a review session into your timetable so that you can assess whether or not you have met the progress targets you set yourself.
 If not, then work out why.
 Importantly, be honest with yourself.
 Were the targets over ambitious?
 If so moderate them.

 Put your phone away